lundha/lundha.github.io/_posts/2017-05-11-Food-hygiene-ratings-in-the-United-Kingdom.md

                 perc2 = round(100*count/int(businesses.text),3)
                 london_ratings[borough] = perc2 #Saving values in the dictionary

-And now, let's dive into the last plot of this post:
+And now, let's dive into the last plot of this post using the [London Borough shapefile](https://data.london.gov.uk/dataset/statistical-gis-boundary-files-london):

     #London Boroughs
     #Set projection and colormap